Skip to Content

 Morion

-It is found in high-temperature hydrothermal veins, in miarolitic cavities of granite pegmatites, and in greisens.
+It is found in high-temperature hydrothermal veins, in miarolitic cavities of granite pegmatites, and greisens.
 Individual single crystals from pegmatites reach hundreds of kilograms or more.

 Milk Quartz

 Milk quartz or milky quartz is the most common variety of crystalline quartz.
-The white color is caused by minute fluid inclusions of gas, liquid, or both, trapped during crystal formation.
+The white color is caused by minute fluid inclusions of gas, liquid, or both trapped during crystal formation.

 Rose Quartz

-TIP: Quartz is the most common mineral on earth, and the minerals in the feldspar group make up almost 60% of the earth’s crust.
+TIP: Quartz is the most common mineral on Earth, and the minerals in the feldspar group make up almost 60% of the Earth’s crust.
 Find out the differences between quartz and feldspar in the article below:

 Feldspar vs. Quartz: What’s the Difference?
 5 Crucial Signs